User23846923/LondonStockExchange/README.md

 ## Implementation

 1. A simple "database" with two tables -
-	a.
-Trades - holds all trades.
+	1. Trades - holds all trades.
-	b.
-StockValues - holds current stock value, and rolling totals for calculation efficiency.
+	1. StockValues - holds current stock value, and rolling totals for calculation efficiency.
-2. A service - business logic, calculation extracted for testability.
+1. A service for business logic, with vwap calculation extracted for testability.
-3. 2x Controllers -
+1. 2x Controllers -
-	a.
-TradesController - report new trade.
+	1. TradesController - report new trade.
-	b.
-StockValues - query stock values.
+	1. StockValuesController - query stock values.